 Opening an Account With Affinity Wealth Management

 Affinity Wealth Management welcomes anyone interested in the firm to stop by and talk to an advisor about the services they can provide.
 However, you’ll likely want to call ahead of time to set up a meeting.
-You can reach the firm at (302) 652-6767, or via its toll-free number at (800) 825-8399.
-Another option is to email the firm at firstname.lastname@example.org.
+You can also email the firm to set up a meeting.

 Investing Tips for Beginners